- Home

-Journey to Easter – 40-Day Creative Lent Devotional – Day 31: A Perfect Sacrifice
+- 40-Day Creative Lent Devotional

-This site includes links from a number of different paid/affiliate programs.
+This site includes links from a number of different display ads/affiliate programs.
 When you click on a link and make a purchase, we may earn a commission.
-We have also displayed ads on our site as a means to support our online ministry.
-Please be aware that some of the ads may not be appropriate for Christians.
+Please be aware that some of the display ads may not be appropriate for Christians.

 Day 31: A Perfect Sacrifice